pavelsolis/Git-GitHub-Primer/README.md

 ```

 ### Naming Conventions <a name="naming"></a>
-Branch names have the following structure: category/type/type-name.
-Notice that a forward slash separates the tokens.

-The branching categories are:
+The model uses two permanent branches.
+- The `main` branch is the default branch for any new repository.
-- `dev` branch off from `main` and merge back into `main`.
-It is a permanent branch.
+- The development or `dev` branch needs to be created, it branches off from `main` and merges back into `main`.

-- `ftr` branch off from `dev` and merge back into `dev`.
-It is a temporary branch.
+Temporary branches have two *categories*:
-- `fix` branch off from `main` or `dev` and merge back into `main` or `dev`.
-It is a temporary branch.
+- Amend or `fix` branches, which branch off from `main` or `dev` and merge back into `main` or `dev`.
+The two *types* of `fix` branches are thus `mai` and `dev`.

-Most of the branches that will be used are feature `ftr` branches because `dev` is a permanent branch and `fix` branches are mainly used to correct bugs found in the `dev` or `main` branches (e.g. due to a recent merge from the `dev` branch).

-The naming conventions to distinguish the temporary (feature and fix) branches are:
-- Feature `ftr` branches can be of three types:
+- Feature or `ftr` branches, which branch off from `dev` and merge back into `dev`.
+These are the most frequently used branches.
+They can be of three *types*:
-	- `data` branches deal with raw or analytic data, so this token will be followed by: `raw` and `ans`.
+	- `data` branches deal with raw or analytic data, so this token will be followed by `raw` and `ans`.
-	- `code` branches deal with tidying or analyzing the data, so this token will be followed by: `tdy` and `ans`.
+	- `code` branches deal with tidying or analyzing the data, so this token will be followed by `tdy` and `ans`.
-	- `docs` branches deal with issues in the paper, slides, equations, figures, tables, references or settings so this token will be followed by: `ppr`, `sld`, `eqn`, `fig`, `tbl`, `ref` and `set`.
+	- `docs` branches deal with issues regarding the paper, the slides or both (e.g. equations, figures, tables), so this token will be followed by `ppr`, `sld` and `mix`.

-- All three of the different types of feature branches can be used for experimenting or testing minor things unrelated to the previous categories, in which case any of the three types will be followed by: `tst`.
-- **Examples**: `data/raw/feature-name`, `code/ans/feature-name`, `docs/eqn/feature-name`, `fix/dev/feature-name`, `code/tst/feature-name`, `docs/tst/feature-name`.
-- Therefore, there are in total 17 possible types of temporary branches: 14 feautre branches (11 regular, 3 for tests), 2 fix branches.
-- To distinguish a `fix` branched off from `main` or `dev` branches, the names of `fix` branches will begin with: `fix/mst` or `fix/dev`.
-- With this convention (names *and* forward slashes), no feature branch can have the following names: `ftr/cat` (e.g. `data/raw`,`code/ans`), `fix/dev`, `fix/mst`.
-That is, their names need to include the `/feature-name` part (see first link above).
+Temporary branch names have the following structure: **category/type/task**.
+- *Task* names should have no spaces, they should be brief and meaningful, and never be omitted.
+These branch names are thus **not** valid: `code/ans`, `fix/mai`, `docs/mix/figure 5`.
+The first two do not include a task name and the last one includes a space in the name.
+- Temporary branch name examples: `data/raw/import-csv`, `code/ans/add-comments`, `docs/ppr/edit-section3`, `fix/dev/date-format`.

-- [Link](https://stackoverflow.com/questions/273695/what-are-some-examples-of-commonly-used-practices-for-naming-git-branches) for useful naming conventions that facilitate the workflow.
+- This structure follows [useful naming conventions](https://stackoverflow.com/questions/273695/what-are-some-examples-of-commonly-used-practices-for-naming-git-branches) that facilitate the workflow.
+- [This](https://github.com/pavelsolis/Replication-Folder) repository template (a folder structure that facilitates the reproducibility of research results) follows these naming conventions.

-### Implementation of the Branching Model <a name="implementation"></a>
+### Implementation of the Model <a name="implementation"></a>
 Implementation following the naming conventions:
 ```bash
 # Develop branch